odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

           /destinations/india/states/uttar-pradesh/cities/kushinagar/hotels/the-imperial-kushinagar/
         title: The Imperial Kushinagar
         content: >-
-          This hotel is one of the best on the “Buddhist Circuit”, and it is a pleasant surprise to find such a comfortable and well run property in such a remote area.
+          This hotel is one of the best on the "Buddhist Circuit", and it is a pleasant surprise to find such a comfortable and well run property in such a remote area.
 The staff are very friendly and helpful.
-The chef is well versed in preparing dishes from throughout Asia to cater to the pilgrims from different Buddhist nations - we recommend asking him for the “Thai Special Meal” - delicious!
+The chef is well versed in preparing dishes from throughout Asia to cater to the pilgrims from different Buddhist nations - we recommend asking him for the "Thai Special Meal" - delicious!
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''